Rabiah Dhaliwal: A Trailblazer in Science and Diversity Advocacy

 Undergraduate Highlights: Getting Started

 Rabiah Dhaliwal’s journey began with a thirst for knowledge and a passion for people.
 Raised in a multicultural environment, she grew up embracing different perspectives.
 Rabiah has used her passion and experiences to promote inclusion.
-She founded a mentorship program called UBC Disabilities United Collective (UBC DUC) that matches undergraduate students who have disabilities with staff and alumni.
-She is also the co-founder of Voices for Hope Foundation, which provides mental health empowerment work for people of marginalized communities.
+She founded a mentorship program with the UBC Disabilities United Collective (UBC DUC) that matches undergraduate students who have disabilities with staff and alumni.
+She is also the founder and director of the Voices for Hope Foundation, which provides mental health empowerment work for people of marginalized communities.

 Rabiah has received much recognition for her work, including the city of Surrey’s 25 under 25, 2021 Miss Canada’s first Runner-up, and the B.C.
 Lieutenant Governor’s Medal for Inclusion, Democracy, and Reconciliation.